-Janine is a relationship therapist, nationally accredited mediator & family dispute resolution practitioner.
+Janine is a relationship and psychotherapist, social worker, nationally accredited mediator & family dispute resolution practitioner.
 She is the director of the You, Me & Us Counselling & Mediation Centre, which she created after seeing a need for more specialist support for couples experiencing relationship difficulty in Canberra.

 Janine is down to earth, has a sense of humour, and is also profoundly sensitive, warm and empathic and has an unwavering aim to help improve the life of each and every one of her clients.
 She is passionate about helping couples form deep emotional bonds that help them successfully navigate the inevitable conflicts that present in intimate relationships.

 Janine has had advanced training in Emotionally Focused Therapy for Couples, Families and Individuals and is the only person in Canberra to be internationally Certified in that modality and is an ICEEFT Certified Supervisor-in-training.
-She is also level 3 trained by John and Julie Gottman (USA) in the Gottman Method, and is trained in Bill Doherty’s Discernment Counselling (USA) for couples who are on the brink of separation or divorce.
+She is also level 3 trained by John and Julie Gottman (USA) in the Gottman Method, is trained in Bill Doherty’s Discernment Counselling (USA) for couples who are on the brink of separation or divorce.
 Most recently she has completed training in Schema Therapy for couples and advanced training in AEDP – an attachment and trauma informed psychotherapy extremely relevant to couples learning to reach for each other in new ways.
 She has also completed training with Stepfamilies Australia in the complex issues surrounding blended families.

 Janine has extensive experience running workshops for couples including for therapists and their partners.
 She has post-graduate training in grief and trauma issues and trauma impacts on couple distress.
-She is also interested in how executive functioning and neurological differences in individuals impact on couple relationships.
+She is also interested in executive functioning and neurodiversity and how differences in these impact on couple relationships.